 That is a common, healthy speed of fat-loss to shoot for, and you may achieve it without even feeling too hungry along the way.

 If keeping a 500-calorie deficit per day is too difficult, you can try for just a 250-calorie deficit.
-That will result in a half-pound of fat-loss per week.
+That should result in a half-pound of fat-loss per week.
 So it takes a bit longer, but it still works.

 You can calculate the baseline of calories you burn every day using a calculator online.
-And then just keep your daily intake a few hundred below that.
+And then just keep your daily intake a few hundred calories below that.